ual/PILATES/README.md

 ## Running PILATES

+NOTE: use austin as the test region. detroit still has a couple bugs.

 ### Setting up your environment
 1. Make sure docker is running on your machine and that you've either pre-downloaded the required container images (specified in `settings.yaml`) or that you've signed into a valid docker account with dockerhub access.
 2. Make sure your Python environment has `docker-py`, `s3fs`, and `pyyaml` installed.